roman-milk/roman-milk.github.io/becoming-a-slut-wife-edith.md

+===

- ****** Becoming a Slut Wife: Edith ****** byJust_Plain_Bob© I quickly found out that his change of work schedule was not going to change the quantity of sex that I was getting from Edith, it just changed the timing.
+I quickly found out that his change of work schedule was not going to change the quantity of sex that I was getting from Edith, it just changed the timing.
 I was no longer met at the door with blow jobs; I started getting them to wake me up in the morning.

  I usually went to bed around ten-thirty during the week and got up at five thirty in the morning.
 Now that Jerry was working mid-nights his car was no sooner out the driveway than Edith was climbing into bed with me.
 If I were asleep she would wake me up with a blow job and then fuck me until I couldn't get it up any more.
 When the alarm went off in the morning she would be in bed sleeping with me, all snuggled up against me.